Carpal tunnel surgery is a procedure designed to address the numbness, tingling, and discomfort produced by carpal tunnel syndrome.

 Carpal tunnel syndrome can develop quite slowly.
 At first, maybe your hand tingles a little bit.
 You try to shake out the feeling, as though your fingers were simply asleep.
 But that doesn’t work.
 Eventually, the numbness of your fingers becomes constant, impacting your ability to grasp objects and use your hand.

-When other therapies are unable to address these symptoms, the orthopedic surgeons at Yankton Medical Clinic will usually recommend carpal tunnel surgery.
+When other therapies are unable to address these symptoms, the orthopedic physicians at Yankton Medical Clinic will usually recommend carpal tunnel surgery.

 What is Carpal Tunnel Syndrome?